mediacms-io/mediacms/docs/Docker_deployment.md

 * ENABLE_CELERY_LONG
 * ENABLE_MIGRATIONS

-By default, all these services are enabled, but in order to create a scaleable deployment, some of them are disabled.
+By default, all these services are enabled, but in order to create a scaleable deployment, some of them can be disabled, splitting the service up into smaller services.

 Also see the `Dockerfile` for other environment variables which you may wish to override.
-Application settings can also be overridden by updating the `deploy/docker/local_settings.py` file.
+Application settings, eg. `FRONTEND_HOST` can also be overridden by updating the `deploy/docker/local_settings.py` file.

 See example deployments in the sections below.
 These example deployments have been tested on `docker-compose version 1.27.4` running on `Docker version 19.03.13`